 Inserting Google DFP into WordPress

-In order to set up DFP, we need at least two ad units.
+To set up DFP, we need at least two ad units.
 The first is for the header tag and the second for each ad.

 Go to Advanced Ads > Ads > Create New Ad

 Give your ad a title.
 We called ours “DFP Head”.
-Select ad type “plain text and code” if it is not already pre-selected.
+Select the ad type “plain text and code” if it is not already pre-selected.

 Bring up the code again and copy the header tags from the code box and paste it into the box marked Ad parameters.
 Typically, you will not need to change anything else so you can publish that ad immediately.